 Think about your needs in daily life and how and when you can meet them.
 This can include making time each day for:

-- Social interaction: calling a friend or family member, or arranging a time for a video-chat or a ‘virtual dinner’ with others
+• Social interaction: calling a friend or family member, or arranging a time for a chat

 A simple strategy that can help if you are trying to work on your routine is to plan your day.
 This doesn’t mean accounting for all your time, rather thinking about what’s most important for you to give your time to and when.
 Writing it down is key, however.
 If you have a diary, use it.
 If not, you might find this straightforward weekly planner helpful to use.